 Wilson and Hill cut away bars on a small window in their cell in the back of the Washington Parish Jail.
 Soon afterward, a pickup camper was reported stolen there.
 This vehicle turned up in mid-Missouri on April 26.
 A deputy city marshal at Urich, Mo., pursued the speeding truck until it wrecked on a gravel road and the two occupants fled into the woods.

 A dark green pickup containing two guns, a deer rifle and a shotgun, was stolen from Garden City, Mo.
 This vehicle was the dark green, four-wheel drive pickup described in Gallatin.

 The two suspects checked into the Rosehaven Motel in Hamilton, Mo., about 11am on April 30.
 Wilson has relatives from that area and so was familiar to that area.
-The men gave ficticious names and wrote a phoney license plate number on the motel register.
+The men gave fictitious names and wrote a phony license plate number on the motel register.
 Motel managers say the men came and went frequently while staying there.